Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: HuggingFace Inference API

 \section{HuggingFace Inference API}

-We use HuggingFace's Inference API to prompt multilingual LLMs since we do not have sufficient local compute to host models with hundreds of billions of parameters.
+We use HuggingFace's Inference API to prompt multilingual LLMs since we do not have sufficient local compute to host models with hundreds of billions of parameters such as the 176B-parameter BLOOMZ model \cite{muennighoff2022bloomz}.
 The text-to-text task is treated identically as a text-generation task, and we set \texttt{max\_new\_tokens} (amount of new tokens to be generated) to 100, \texttt{temperature} to 0.7, and \texttt{repetition\_penalty} to 1.2.